mariabohorquez/tp-ad-back/README.md

 **Requirements**

-- Node.js > 14.3 including npm
+- Use npm 17 for better compatibility with this project.

 ## DB Setup